Latest News

 Leicester Civic Society

-We campaign for higher standards of planning, architecture and regeneration in Leicester as well as the preservation, restoration and re-use of historic buildings.
+We campaign for higher standards of planning, architecture and regeneration in all aspects of Leicester’s civic realm, including the preservation, restoration and re-use of historic buildings.
+Leicester Civic Society is a registered charity (502932), and our constitution is lodged with the Charity Commission.

 We believe quality regeneration and imaginative modern architecture can co-exist alongside the older fabric of the city.
-However, this is rarely accomplished in Leicester due to poor planning, short-termism by developers and ignorance of the historical and cultural value of older buildings.
+We will work to ensure that everyone values the historical and cultural qualities that make Leicester great, to drive improved development, planning and public spaces.

-We are a registered charity and our constitution, which is lodged with the Charity Commission, can be found here.
+Leicester Civic Society is a registered charity (502932), and our constitution is lodged with the Charity Commission.

 We welcome new supporters, whether you want to make your voice heard on a particular campaign or to join us to increase our influence across the city.